 - Since the cooking time can be long, I like to make a big batch at once to have on hand.
 You can freeze the wild rice if you do this.
 Just let it cool to room temperature and put it in a tightly sealed container.
 It will keep well in the freezer for four to six months.
 Freezing it in small batches is a good idea.

-Below How to Cook Wild Rice, you will find my recipe for Cranberry Wild Rice with Toasted Pine Nuts.
-It’s vegan and packed with delicious sweet and savory flavors, It can be served hot or at room temperature, and it’s delicious alongside almost anything.
+This wild rice dish is vegan and packed with delicious sweet and savory flavors.
+It can be served hot or at room temperature, and it’s delicious alongside almost anything.
+It can even be the entrée!

 Now that you know how to cook wild rice, I bet you’ll be using it all the time.